0xbigz/blog.md/exchange_oracle.md

 the exchange relies on the oracle, so why not take advantage of the work by market makers being done on an exchange to build an oracle network? to avoid it from being too circular, a few distinctions need to be made.

+active market makers DO a lot of work on exchanges. volume over a lookback window

 terms:
 ```